Common scams

 Investment scams

-This is when a criminal tricks you into making an investment for something that is worthless or doesn’t exist.
+This is when a criminal persuades you to make an investment for something that is worthless or doesn’t exist.
 Here’s a list of the types of investment scams:

 Before you make any investments you should: